StudySmarter - The all-in-one study app.

 Benzene derivatives use the suffix -benzene.
 However, if there are multiple functional groups present they sometimes use the prefix phenyl- instead.
 Let’s look at some examples to remind ourselves of nomenclature rules.

-If you need a quick reminder before we begin, look at Organic Compounds.
+If you need a quick reminder of naming molecules before we begin, look at IUPAC Nomenclature.

 This molecule has a methyl group and a chlorine atom attached to the benzene ring.
 It needs the prefixes methyl- and chloro-.
-Remember, we use numbers to show the positions of other functional groups on the carbon chain.
-However, with other organic molecules such as alkanes, we start numbering the carbons from either end of the carbon chain.
-With benzene, there is no end of the chain, so we number any of the carbons as 1.
-We just need to make sure that we follow the ‘lowest number’ rule.
-If we count up the numbers showing the positions of the functional groups, we should get the lowest total possible.
+Remember, we use numbers known as locants to show the positions of other functional groups on the carbon chain.
+With other organic molecules such as alkanes, we can start numbering the carbons from either end of the carbon chain.
+With benzene, there is no end to the chain, so we number any of the carbons as 1.
+We just need to make sure that we follow the lowest number rule: If we count up the locants showing the positions of all of the functional groups, we want to get the lowest total possible.

 It is actually just a ketone, where one of the R groups is a benzene ring.
 We have to use the prefix phenyl-.
 The remaining carbon chain is 2 atoms long, taking the root name -eth-, so this molecule is known as phenylethanone.